syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 //Open a PowerPoint presentation.
 IPresentation pptxDoc = Presentation.Open("Header.pptx");
 //Get the note slide from the presenatation.
-INotesSlide noteSlide = pptxDoc.Slides[0].NotesSlide;
+INotesSlide notesSlide = pptxDoc.Slides[0].NotesSlide;
-//Modify the existing content of the header. noteSlide.HeadersFooters.Header.Text = "Header content is modified";
+//Modify the existing content of the header. notesSlide.HeadersFooters.Header.Text = "Header content is modified";
 //Save the modified PowerPoint presentation. pptxDoc.Save("Result.pptx");
 //Close the Presentation.